Zakeertech3/E_Commerce_Website_Crawler/README.md

 5. Open a Pull Request

 Some ideas for improvements:
-- Expanding the pattern recognition for more e-commerce platforms

 - Adding export options for different formats (CSV, Excel, etc.)
-- Implementing a proxy rotation system for larger scale crawling
 - Enhancing the visualization with more detailed metrics
+- Add user-agent rotation to avoid detection.

 ## 📄 License